 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each mL of oral solution, colourless-to-pale yellow, strawberry-banana flavoured, clear liquid, contains lamivudine 5 mg.
+Each mL of oral solution, colourless-to-pale-yellow, strawberry-banana flavoured, clear liquid, contains 5 mg of lamivudine.
 Nonmedicinal ingredients: artificial strawberry and banana flavours, citric acid (anhydrous), methylparaben, propylene glycol, propylparaben, sodium citrate, and sucrose.

-Each butterscotch-coloured, film-coated, capsule-shaped tablet, engraved "GXCG5" on one side, contains lamivudine 100 mg.
+Each butterscotch-coloured, film-coated, capsule-shaped tablet, engraved "GXCG5" on one side, contains 100 mg of lamivudine.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, polysorbate 80, sodium starch glycolate, synthetic red iron oxide, synthetic yellow iron oxide, and titanium dioxide.

 How should I use this medication?

 The recommended dose for adults and adolescents 16 years of age and older is 100 mg (one tablet or 20 mL oral solution) once daily.
 People with reduced kidney function may require a lower dose, as directed by their doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 Lamivudine can be taken with or without food.
 The tablet should be swallowed whole with water.
 If you are taking the oral solution, use a measuring device (e.g., an oral syringe or a measuring spoon) that is marked for accurate dosing.